-Consumers for Paper Options is organized by the American Forest & Paper Association (AF&PA) and the Envelope Manufacturers Association (EMA) to bring together industry, non-profits and consumers.
+Begun as Consumers for Paper Options, the Coalition for Paper Options brings together industry, non-profits and consumers.
 We work to address the transition to Internet-only resources at the exclusion of millions of citizens who still need paper-based options.

 Despite good intentions, the transition to Internet-only information and services threatens to disenfranchise millions of Americans—from low-income individuals and senior citizens to the 33 percent of citizens who don’t have internet access, or those who prefer personal transactions to divulging information online.